NYPD Radio Encryption: $390 Million to Hide Police Communications

 City Council passes press access bill 41-7; Hochul vetoes state bill

-Multiple civil liberties and press freedom organizations have condemned the NYPD's encryption:
+Civil liberties and press freedom organizations have been consistent in their opposition to NYPD encryption:

 NYCLU

-Called encryption a break with "an almost century-old practice" essential to community information access.
+Called encryption a break with "an almost century-old practice" that the public depended on for information about their communities.

 National Press Photographers Association